ykfre/BsodSurvivor/README.md

 - Changes of functions are taking affect only on the next rerun of a function - meaning if you are already in a function when you debugged, before you linked, you must return from this function/call it again in order for the changes to take affect.

   for that reason I added a stub function like realEntry in ClangDriverExample, which gives me an ability to return from realEntry, and run it again like in the example [above](#example).
 Stubs are useful for every function which is a callback to external pes.

-- For now we support only changing one cpp/c file (and via that its headers).

 - Can't link with code which isn't reside in memory/ is in the source file which you change, meaning mostly that if you are using libs, your program should be linked with /wholearchive with them, please be note that this isn't necessary to libs of exported dlls like ntos, fltmgr and so on, because their functions are exported by drivers which are loaded in the memory.